krootee/Ghost/KiCad/Readme.md

 - [x] Connector for ESC/Motor
 - [x] 3V3->5V level shifter (BSS138, see Sparkfun)

+### Notes for Rev 3
+- [ ] Replace MPU6050 and HMC5883 with a MPU9250
+- [ ] 6mm keepout around the mounting holes, see Sick of Beiges specs
+- [ ] Is the button on Sensorboard tall enough?

+------- OLD BELOW ----------

 ### Schematic

 - [x] Startmodule pins are wrong order!!
 Should be VCC, GND, Start